gearsmotion789/NeighborAlert/README.md

 };
 ```
 5. You will need to copy this file inside of "neighborhoodWatch/src" as well as "tfjs/src"
+6. In Firebase -> Storage, create one and then create a directory called "videos"

 ### General setup:
 1. Instal node.js from https://nodejs.org/en/download